aws-samples/streaming-analytics-workshop/workshop/content/beam-on-kda/monitoring-logging-profiling/profile-flink-application.en.md

    ![](/images/beam-on-kda/profiler-group-1.png)

 4. Once you have created the group, navigate back to the profiling groups [landing page](https://console.aws.amazon.com/codeguru/profiler/) and you should see the newly created group in the list of profiling groups.
-Select the radio button to theleft of the newly created group and select **Managed Permissions** from the **Actions** menu as shown below.
+Select the radio button to theleft of the newly created group and select **Manage Permissions** from the **Actions** menu as shown below.

    ![](/images/beam-on-kda/profiler-group-2.png)